hsiangjenli/blog/source/_posts/note_typedict.md

 ---
-title: "[note] Enhancing Code Clarity with TypedDict"
+title: '[note] Enhancing Code Clarity with TypedDict'
-date: 2024-09-07
+date: '2024-09-07'
-created_at: 2024-09-07
+updated: '2025-02-28 (Refactored by ChatGPT-4o Mini)'
+author:
+  - 'Hsiang-Jen Li'
+  - ' & ChatGPT-4o Mini'
+tags:
-tags: python
+- python
 toc: true
 ---

-##  Why Use TypedDict?
+# 📌 Introduction
+This article discusses the benefits of using TypedDict in Python for enhancing code clarity when storing complex data.
+It highlights how TypedDict helps developers by providing suggestions through their IDE, while also noting its limitations regarding strict type enforcement.
 <!-- more -->

-In general, we use **dataclasses** and **Pydantic** to store data.
-However, using **dictionaries** to store complex data is often an easier approach.
-Nevertheless, without predefined fields, it becomes difficult for later developers to maintain the code effectively.
-Using `TypedDict` allows the IDE to provide developers with suggestions, enhancing their development efficiency.
-However, TypedDict has limitations, such as the inability to enforce strict type checking.
+# 🚀 Quick Start
 ```python
 from typing import TypedDict
 import datetime